DaniloVolles/celestialObjectsAPI/README.md

 ```

 **2. Abrir o projeto na IDE de sua preferência | Open the project in your preferred IDE**
-_Recomendação: IntelliJ IDEA_
-_Recommendation: IntelliJ IDEA_
+_Recomendação | Recommendation: IntelliJ IDEA_

 ---

 **3. Compilar o projeto | Compile the project**

-> ⚠️ Este passo é opcional, mas pode ajudar a verificar a integridade do projeto.
+> ⚠️ Opcional, mas pode ajudar a verificar a integridade do projeto.
-> Não se assuste com erros: diversas classes são geradas automaticamente a partir do arquivo XSD.
+> Não se assuste com erros: diversas classes são geradas automagicamente a partir do arquivo XSD.
 >
-> ⚠️ This step is optional but can help verify the integrity of the project.
+> ⚠️ This is optional but can help verify the integrity of the project.
-> Don’t worry about errors: several classes are auto-generated from the XSD file.
+> Don’t worry about errors: several classes are magically auto-generated from the XSD file.

 ```bash
 mvn clean compile